"This is the past, and the past is in black and white. Get it?"

 - Parodied in Vault 112's Tranquility Lane Lotus-Eater Machine in Fallout 3, which simulates a 1950's style cul de sac neighborhood.

-- Plok has a dream flashback where you play as Grand Pappy Plok, with monochrome graphics and silent film-style text and piano music.
+- Plok has a dream flashback where you play as Grand Pappy Plok, with grayscale graphics, silent film-style text, and piano music.

 - The flashback sequences in XIII are monochrome.

 - In Super Smash Bros.
 Brawl, flashbacks in the Adventure mode cutscenes are black and white.

 - Flashbacks in Chibi Robo are in sepia.
 Additionally, when the title robot and his sidekick go back in time, everything is sepia except for them.
 Lampshaded by the sidekick, who says that they must be in the past since everything's all sepia.

 - The flashback mission in Modern Warfare, although set in 1996, has its graphics desaturated to grayish-sepia tones with a grainy filter.

 - The Legend of Zelda: Twilight Princess has this effect in the Temple of Time entry hall.